-Let’s have a look at 3 questions a bank or credit union should ask when evaluating whether to hire a new third-party service provider or deciding whether to continue with an existing third-party relationship.
+Let’s have a look at 3 questions a bank or credit union should ask when evaluating whether to hire a new digital service provider or deciding whether to continue with an existing relationship.

 Does the provider place user experience first?

-Clearly, user needs come first, and a third-party service provider needs to consider its users’ needs when developing solutions.
+Clearly, user needs come first, and a digital service provider needs to consider its users’ needs when developing solutions.